-Compare mortgages to find the best deal for you.
+Compare mortgages to find the best deal for you and your pet.

 Can you travel on public transport together?
 How many pet-friendly properties can you pick from?
 How many vet surgeries are there to compare?
 These are just some of the factors that pet owners should consider as part of any relocation plans.

 Taking into account all 10 of the pet-friendly elements, London tops the list as Europe’s most pet-friendly city.

 If Chicago is known as the ‘Windy City’ then London should be known as the ‘Leafy City’.
 With green space covering around half of Greater London, it’s the perfect location for dog owners to pick.

 Pet ownership is big business in London.
 The city has 240 pet stores and 172 options for pet daycare, so you know you’ll always be able to provide for your pet, no matter where you live in the city.

 You can even travel on public transport with your four-legged friend in tow.
 Last year, the London Underground was crowned the most dog-friendly public transport system in the world.

 Paris is one of Europe’s most pet-centric cities, and similar to London, it scored high on almost all of the pet-friendly credentials, coming in second place with all pet-friendly credentials considered.

 Pets in Paris have the run of the city, often accompanying their owners on daily errands nestled between shopping bags for the journey.
 But, up until last year, just 16% of Paris’ public parks allowed dogs, but our research found that dogs are now welcome for walkies in 163 of them, scoring the city top marks for it’s green space.